waj919/javascript_project/README.md

   * npm to manage project dependencies

 ## Timeline
-  * Friday Afternoon & Weekend : Start on the basics for my project, as well as get the game background running.
+  * Friday Afternoon & Weekend : Start on the basics for my project, get the player and bubbles done.
-  * Monday: Get the bubbles and the layout of the game done
+  * Monday: Get the score and lives implemented into my game
-  * Tuesday: Get the player movements working and the collsion of bubbles and characters
-  * Wednesday: Work on the style and design of the game
+  * Tuesday: Work on styling and try to make the game better looking
+  * Wednesday: Work on any extra features that i might want to add
   * Thursday Morning: Deploy to GitHub pages

+## Bonus
+Some features that could be added are:
+* Being able to choose which charactr you want to be
+* Have power ups that give you a better weapon
+*